 DuckDuckGo is an independent search engine that provides web search results without tracking users behavior or search history (like Google does).

-But it’s also rapidly growing at +74% year over year.
+But it’s also rapidly growing year over year, and past 9 billion queries in 2018.
 Every time a story comes out about Google’s data trove, “filter bubbles”, the NSA or online privacy – more and more users start to switch to DuckDuckGo.

-So even though DuckDuckGo has only a small slice of the search market, it has a significant share among a certain slice of the population – ie, tech-savvy individuals concerned about their privacy.
+So even though DuckDuckGo has only a small slice of the search market, it has a significant share among a certain slice of the population – ie, tech-savvy individuals with money who are concerned about their privacy.
+If you look at US marketshare, it doubles to 1.00%.

 If your target customers fit into that bucket – how can you reach them online?